Safety Officers

 Japanese Regulatory Expertise

-Deep knowledge of Japanese Industrial Safety and Health Act requirements and the Ministry of Health, Labour and Welfare standards for film production, ensuring compliance with all national and regional safety regulations.
+We know the Japanese Industrial Safety and Health Act in depth.
+We also track the Ministry of Health, Labour and Welfare standards for film production.
+That keeps your shoot in line with every national and local safety rule.

 02.